Popular keywords

 Bedtime regularity

-Have a bedtime routine, such as brushing teeth, putting on pyjamas, bath, story, and more.
+Have a bedtime routine, such as brushing teeth, warm bath, putting on pyjamas, reading a bedtime story, and more.
 It will create a sense of comfort in children, making it easier for them to fall asleep.
-A proper bedtime routine also helps your child unwind and relax
+A proper bedtime routine also helps your child unwind and relax.

 Associate the bed with sleep